 Many of our donors tell us that their donation experience gives them a real sense of purpose and pride.
 Many donors have reported having a connection to Prolacta’s mission because of a family member’s experience with critically ill or premature infants.

-We work to ensure donors have all the resources and information needed to make the process of donating as straightforward and rewarding as possible.
-Prolacta donors are part of a community of mothers who motivate and inspire one another.
+Throughout their donation journey, we work to ensure donors have the resources and information needed to make the process of donating as straightforward and rewarding as possible.
+Prolacta donors motivate, encourage, support, and inspire one another within the community

 Because maternity leave options are limited in the US, donating excess breast milk allows many mothers to take additional time off from work after having a baby.
 Some donors also use their compensation to contribute to their families for things such as a down payment for their home, tuition for themselves or their children, and many other benefits.